-Please see the syllabus materials DVD for access to resources.
+Please see the syllabus materials DVD for more information.

 2.2 Endorsed resources

 We work with publishers who provide a range of resources for our syllabuses including print and digital materials.
 Resources endorsed by Cambridge International go through a detailed quality assurance process to make sure they provide a high level of support for teachers and learners.